How Barcelona and Cameroon great Eto’o celebrated Fete de la Jeunesse | Goal.com

 Former Barcelona, Chelsea and Inter Milan striker Samuel Eto’o has joined in the celebration of Fete de la Jeunesse.

-Also known as Youth Day, Fete de la Jeunesse is celebrated in Cameroon holds every February to mark the importance and right of young people in the country.
+Also known as Youth Day, Fete de la Jeunesse is celebrated in Cameroon and held every February to mark the rights of young people in the country.

-In preparation for this occasion, activities like games, folk culture exhibition, dances are organised in high schools, university campuses and associations in Cameroon.
+In preparation for this occasion, activities like games, folk culture exhibitions, dances are organised in high schools, university campuses and associations in Cameroon.

 To celebrate the 2021 edition, the four-time African Player of the Year visited a school in his native country.